git-ogawa/setup_kube_cluster/README.md

 # Support distributions

-The following distribution (platform) instances are supported.
+The following distributions are tested.

-- RHEL-based distribution (such as rocky linux)
+- Rockylinux 9.2
-- Ubuntu 22.04
+- Ubuntu 23.04
-- Amazon linux
-  - Supported only to install CLI commands such as kubectl